 The guides in this series break down the discussion of IAM into the following parts:

 - Managing corporate, customer, and service identities forms the foundation of IAM.
-These topics are the lower three boxes (green).
+These topics are boxes 4, 5, and 6 (in green).

-- Relying on identity management as the foundation, the darker (blue) boxes denote access management topics.
+- Relying on identity management as the foundation, boxes 2 and 3 (in blue) denote access management topics.
 These topics include managing access to Google services, to Google Cloud resources, and to your custom workloads and applications.

-- The top left (light grey) box indicates access management topics that are beyond the scope of these guides.
+- Box 1 (in yellow) indicates access management topics that are beyond the scope of these guides.
 To learn about access management for Google Workspace, Google Marketing Platform, and other services, see the individual product documentation.

 Identity management focuses on the following processes: